jessemorris/better_launch/README.md

 # Why not improve the existing ROS2 launch?
 Because I think it is beyond redemption and no amount of refactoring and REPs (ROS enhancement proposal) will turn the sails.
-Rather than fixing an inherently broken solution I decided to make a RAP - a ROS abandonment proposal :)
+Tools like the highly rated [simple_launch](https://github.com/oKermorgant/simple_launch) exist, but still use ROS2 launch under the hood and so inherit much of its clunkiness.
+Rather than fixing an inherently broken solution, I decided to make a RAP - a ROS abandonment proposal :)

 Essentially, *better_launch* is what I wish ROS2 launch would be: comfortable to use, simple to understand, easy to remember.
 This is why *better_launch* is **not** yet another abstraction layer over ROS2 launch; it is a **full** replacement with no imports or dependencies on the existing launch system.